 Solution: KCHA's Public Housing ACC is currently below the Faircloth limit in the number of allowable units to our Public Housing inventory.
 Working with the local HUD field office, we are seeking to simplify the ACC process by streamlining the information needed to add these units to the PIC system and obtain operating and capital subsidies.
-We also will work with the field office to create a process for selfcertification of neighborhood suitability standards and Faircloth limits.
-16
+We also will work with the field office to create a process for selfcertification of neighborhood suitability standards and Faircloth limits, necessitating the flexibility granted in Attachment D, Section D of our MTW Agreement.
+15